codeincontext/toolbox/readme.md

 CSS has various natural properties that (if untamed) lead to mess and uncertainty.
 Lack of scoping, specifity conflicts, and dead code problems can be managed with careful component-based naming conventions or view-managed styling.

-[CSS Modules](https://github.com/css-modules/css-modules)([explanation](http://glenmaddern.com/articles/css-modules) uses generated classnames so you can write css scoped to your component.
+[CSS Modules](https://github.com/css-modules/css-modules) uses generated classnames so you can write css scoped to your component.
 Also, its `compose` pattern is much cleaner than SASS's extend.
+For more info, see this great [guide](http://glenmaddern.com/articles/css-modules).

 If you can't use CSS Modules, a naming pattern like [SUIT CSS](http://suitcss.github.io) or BEM will help to constrain specificity and modularise CSS.